prog-1/raster-2/README.md

 ## Exercises

-Implement a program that contains `DrawCircle(*ebiten.Image, x, y, r int, c color.Color)` that function.
+Implement a program that contains `DrawCircle(*ebiten.Image, x, y, r int, c color.Color)` function.
 The function must be implemented using integer arithmetics only.

 A few OPTIONAL (!) ideas: